Brandywine Realty Trust (BDN)

 AI Analysis | Feedback

-Brandywine Realty Trust (BDN) is a real estate investment trust (REIT) that owns, develops, and manages office properties.
-As such, its customers are primarily other companies, government entities, and institutions that lease its commercial real estate space.
+Brandywine Realty Trust (BDN) primarily leases commercial properties, predominantly office spaces.
+Therefore, its major customers are other companies, government entities, and institutions that lease these properties.

 AI Analysis | Feedback